Santa Magdalena de Polpís

 Santa Magdalena de Polpís ([ˈsanta maɡdaˈlena ðe polˈpis], Santa Magdalena de Pulpis) is a town and municipality in the Baix Maestrat comarca, province of Castelló, Valencian Community, Spain.

 The town is located inland in a flat valley between the two mountain ranges of Serra d'Irta and Serra de les Talaies.
 It is a rural dryland farming town with only marginal industrial activity, where the main cultivation is olive, almond and carob trees, as well as some orange trees in irrigated patches.
 There is no river in the valley, instead the water emerges in natural ponds known as basses.

 The main celebration in Santa Magdalena de Polpís is the Festes patronals in honor of Saint Mary Magdalene.

 History

 Like neighboring Alcalà de Xivert its castle was an important bulwark in Moorish times and a village developed at the feet of the castle, eventually giving origin to the present-day town.

 Santa Magdalena de Polpís suffered much during the Spanish Civil War (1936–1939) when the fascist troops tried to split the Spanish Republican government territory in two and reach the Mediterranean coast cutting across the Talaies.

+At the same time, under the influence of anarcho-communist ideas, the town completely abolished money.
+"Everyone works and everyone has the right to get what one needs for free.
+One just goes to the store where all the foodstuffs and other necessities are supplied" - says a local resident.
+Everything was distributed for free, with only a record of who took what, allowing the community to distribute resources equally in times of scarcity and generally ensuring transparency.